Have you seen or read French sayings? Ever wonder where they come from, those familiar sayings that roll off your tongue without a second thought?

-Here are six popular French sayings that carry the wisdom, history and culture of France.
+Here are six popular French sayings about life that carry the wisdom, history, and culture of France.

 1 .
 Apres la pluie le beau temps